tylertitsworth/5th-age-srd/Classes/Monk.md

 **Hit:** JAB + Strength damage

-**Cycle bonus**: You take a -2 penalty to AC, but all JAB, PUNCH and KICK damage dice are exploding dice (including this attack).
+**Cycle bonus:** You take a -2 penalty to AC, but all JAB, PUNCH and KICK damage dice are exploding dice (including this attack).

 **Miss:** Damage equal to your level.
 You can spend a ki point to gain the cycle bonus.